SGSSS Career Pathways Mentoring Programme

 - SGSSS Mentees: This opportunity is open to all social science researchers at SGSSS in their second or final year of their PhD partner universities.
 Students need to demonstrate in an application how this programme will support their personal and professional development, in particular in relation to careers outside of academia.

 - Mentors: All the mentors are PhD graduates.
-They will have experience working in or with the private, public and third sectors, and therefore have direct experience of both academic and n-academic sectors career pathways and environments.
+They will have experience working in or with the private, public and third sectors, and therefore have direct experience of both academic and non-academic sectors career pathways and environments.
 They have volunteered their time to support current SGSSS PhD researchers.